 To mount each board:

 - Measure the distance between the farthest two bolt holes in the old bunk boards.
-Center that distance on the midpoint of the new bunk board and mark the hole locations.
+Center that distance on the midpoint of the new bunk board and mark the locations of the lag bolt pilot holes or through bolt holes.

-- Drill the hole in only one end now.
+- Drill a hole in only one end now.

 - Install a fastener in the first hole.